California is not only one of the largest, most populous states in the country, but it also has one of the most active commercial real estate markets.

 - An industrial vacant land parcel

-You can quickly search any of these properties, including or excluding any individual layer of filtering, then easily dive into the owner details and contact information.
+You can quickly execute a search for these types of properties, including or excluding any number of filters, and then easily access the owner details and contact information for any of the assets in your results list.

 Access Ownership Details of a Property

-Once you have found properties you’d like to pursue in one way or another, you can visit the profile page, and under the Ownership tab, see who the reported owner is.
+Once you have identified a property you’d like to investigate further, you can visit the Ownership tab on its profile page, where you will be able to see who the reported owner is.

-You can also see the phone number, email address, and mailing address of the individuals involved in ownership if you’d like to reach out directly.
+Furthermore, you will find the phone number, email address, and mailing address of these individuals, which is incredibly useful if you’d like to reach out to them directly.

 Search Portfolios by Owner Name

-On the flip side, if you do know who the owner of a commercial property in California is and would like to see what other properties they own (in and outside of California), you can also use Reonomy to search by owner name or the owner of record.
+If you do know who the owner of a commercial property in California is and would like to see what other properties they own (in and out of state), you can also use Reonomy to search by owner name or the owner of record.

 To do this, simply enter the Reonomy search page and visit the Ownership tab.

 Here, you can search for owning LLCs or individuals and see all of the commercial properties they own.
-From there, if you prefer, you can re-filter the results to sift through their portfolios more granularly.
+If you prefer, you can also re-filter the results to sift through their portfolios more granularly.

 Learn more about finding property owners in California here.